 Refusing to take a breath test during a DUI or DWI arrest takes one of two forms.
-Either the individual refuses to blow into the breathalyzer machine or blows into it but does not or cannot blow hard enough either intentionally or due to a medical condition.
+Either the individual refuses to blow into the breathalyzer machine, or blows into it but does not or cannot blow hard enough either intentionally or due to a medical condition.
 The driver license may be suspended but if the individual is found guilty of DUI, the judge typically dismisses the charge for refusing the breath test.
 Fighting to avoid a license suspension is the first step in order get a DUI refusal dismissed in court and prevent the consequences that take effect soon after getting charged with refusing a breath test offense.

 The reason most people refuse breathalyzer testing is because they believe that their blood-alcohol content is near or exceeds the legal limit.
 Though license suspension will follow, jail time can be avoided if the individual retains a good DUI lawyer to fight the charge.
 If there is not enough evidence to make a drunk or drugged driving charge stick, the defendant will avoid a jail sentence.

 Knowing a reputable DUI lawyer comes in handy, particularly after refusing a breath test.
-Use FightDUICharges.com so we will review the charge online and help you learn exactly how to fight and win a DUI with no breath test case in court.
-If additional evidence is lacking, or leaving room for reasonable doubt, we may be able to show you how to get the case dismissed.
+Local expert DUI defense attorneys at FightDUICharges.com will review the charge online and help provide free legal advice learning exactly how to fight and win a DUI with no breath test case in court.
+If additional DUI, DWI test evidence is lacking, or leaving room for reasonable doubt, we may be able to show you how to get the case dismissed.
 Here is where we can analyze your situation and provide you case-specific options to prevent a license suspension and ignition interlock requirement from taking effect.

 What are my best chances at challenging the breath test results, or winning if no test was given?

 A driver might have chosen to intentionally refuse to take a breath or blood test for a DUI or DWI arrest.
 Sometimes the reason for not taking a breath test might be because of not feeling confident enough to adequately try and take the Breathalyzer due to a medical condition or other breathing issue such as the flu or allergies.
 When a driver decides not to take a breath test because of an illness or other legitimate medical condition, the arresting officer will document on the police report that the person has willfully refused to take the test.

-Many of the most experienced DUI defense lawyers have certifications and degrees in toxicology testing, and therefore have developed the strategies and expertise in how to fight and beat a DUI or DWI case when there is no breath test evidence, due to it being rendered inadmissible in court.
-Regardless whether the a breath test was taken or not, after the details of an arrest are carefully examined, an attorney will also be able to look for any other errors in the details or police report that could very well lead to a dismissal o significant reduction of the charges in court.
+Many of the most experienced DUI defense lawyers have certifications and degrees in toxicology testing, and therefore have developed the recommended legal strategies and expertise in how to fight and beat a DUI or DWI case when there is no breath test evidence, due to charges being rendered inadmissible in court.
+Regardless whether the a breath test was taken or not, after the details of an arrest are carefully examined, an expert attorney in your jurisdiction will also be able to look for any other errors in the details or police report that could very well lead to a dismissal or significant reduction of the charges in court.